IMMM-SFA/TRAILS/README.md

 Navigate into each folder (listed below) to refer to their detailed README files that provide step-by-step guidelines on how to navigate and execute their respective scripts.

 ### What each folder contains
-**Note**: This is not the order in which the contents of the folders should be run.

-- [`figure-code`](https://github.com/lbl59/TRAILS/tree/main/figure-code): Contains the code required to generate most of the figures found in `figures`.
-- [`figures`](https://github.com/lbl59/TRAILS/tree/main/figures): Contains all the figures that can be found in the paper.
-- [`scripts`](https://github.com/lbl59/TRAILS/tree/main/scripts): Contains all code and guidelines required to perform a smaller replication of the full experiment.
+1. [`scripts`](https://github.com/lbl59/TRAILS/tree/main/scripts): Contains all code and guidelines required to perform a smaller replication of the full experiment.
 The subfolders in this directory are labeled in the order of which they should be opened and attempted.
+2. [`figure-code`](https://github.com/lbl59/TRAILS/tree/main/figure-code): Contains the code required to generate most of the figures found in `figures`.
+3. [`figures`](https://github.com/lbl59/TRAILS/tree/main/figures): Contains all the figures that can be found in the paper.

 ### Prerequisites
 1. Install the software components required to conduct the experiment from [contributing modeling software](#contributing-modeling-software)